Azimuth Propulsion Ship Handling

 After the course, the participants will be able to:

-- Perform practical vessel manoeuvring (i.e. large cruise vessels)
+- perform practical vessel manoeuvring (i.e. large cruise vessels)

-- Test and improve manoeuvring strategies
+- test and improve manoeuvring strategies

-- Use sea/cruise mode, harbour/manoeuvring mode, backup mode, joystick strategies and failure mode
+- use sea/cruise mode, harbour/manoeuvring mode, backup mode, joystick strategies and failure mode

 Adjustable training content

 The course consists of theoretical lectures, simulator exercises and debriefings with the use of sophisticated replay tools.
-The structure as well as the topics of the course will be ajusted during the course in order to suit the requirements and skills of the participants.
+The structure as well as the topics of the course will be adjusted during the course in order to suit the requirements and skills of the participants.
 Moreover, the course content and exercises can be altered based on the input and knowledge level of the participating officers.